 Make Cannabutter & Edibles

-Another great use of weed stems is making cannabutter and marijuana edibles.
+Another great use of weed stems is making cannabutter and cannabis edibles.

 Cannabutter, as the name suggests, is simply cannabis oil mixed with butter that can then be used to make a countless variety of edibles such as cookies, brownies, and more.

-Typically, most people use marijuana flower to make cannabutter - but nothing is stopping you from adding your leftover stems too!
+Typically, most people use cannabis flowers to make cannabutter - but nothing is stopping you from adding your leftover stems too!

-While the stems won't add any overall potency to your cannabutter or edibles, they can help bring out a nice marijuana-tinged savoriness that can compliment your next dish.
+While the stems likely won't add any overall potency to your cannabutter or edibles, they can help bring out a nice cannabis-tinged savoriness that can compliment your next dish.

-Just as you can use stems to make cannabutter, you can also use leftover weed stems to make your own marijuana topicals.
+Just as you can use stems to make cannabutter, you can also use leftover weed stems to create your own cannabis topicals.

 Topicals are creams and lotions designed to be applied directly to the skin.
-Cannabis topicals are often used by consumers to help moisturize skin, relieve muscle & joint pain, and help alleviate sensitive skin conditions.
+Cannabis topicals are often used by consumers to moisturize skin, relieve muscle and joint pain, and alleviate sensitive skin conditions.

 Fall asleep faster and wake up feeling more rested with our comprehensive (and completely free) patient’s guide to medical cannabis for sleep troubles.